viocently/ekignrb9lc/PaperCodes/README.md

 3. `./evaluateRes ./TERM` to run the program.
 A file "res.txt" containing the final superpoly will be generated in the folder "TERM".
 Also, information about the superpoly will be output.

-Note that the header file "dynamic_bitset.hpp" included in "evaluateResTrivium.cpp" requires the support of Boost C++ Libraires, which can be downloaded from (https://www.boost.org/).
+Note that the header file "dynamic_bitset.hpp" included in "evaluateResTrivium.cpp" is from Boost C++ Libraires, which can be downloaded from (https://www.boost.org/).